You Own My Heart Excerpt

 “You ready, Nash?”

 Honey’s eyes fell away as Booker’s flavor of the week slid up to the bar.
-Jade Daniels was recently divorced and she’d made it all but impossible for Nash to ignore her.
-She was nice enough, but geez, a few days ago Honey had had to work to convince the woman that Canadians did not live in igloos during the summer.
-Hell, the border was less than a day’s drive from Crystal Lake it would be a no brainer for most people.
+Jade Daniels was recently divorced, and she’d made it all but impossible for Nash to ignore her.
+She was nice enough, but geez, a few days ago, Honey had had to work to convince the woman that Canadians did not live in igloos during the summer.
+Hell, the border was less than a day’s drive from Crystal Lake.
+It would be a no-brainer for most people.
 But then, it wasn’t her brains Nash was after.
-The woman had a body like Monroe and mouth like Jolie.
+The woman had a body like Monroe and a mouth like Jolie.

 “Sure.”
-She lived above the bar so it wasn’t a big deal.
-Half the time she helped Tiny anyway.
-It’s not as if she had a busy social life or anyone waiting for her upstairs.
+She lived above the bar, so it wasn’t a big deal.
+Half the time, she helped Tiny anyway.
+It wasn’t as if she had a busy social life or anyone waiting for her upstairs.

 “I’ll see you Saturday.”
 Nash nodded to the few patrons left in the bar and headed out into the snow and cold with his hot date.

-Honey closed her eyes and shut out the rundown space she called home.
+Honey closed her eyes and shut out the lonely, quiet space she called home.
 She tried not to think about the fact she’d be stuck here for two days while everyone she knew would be nestled in the warmth of their families, sharing turkey, ham, and all the fixings.

 She tried not to think about Nash and Jade and all the sex they’d be having.

 She tried not to think about how long it had been since she’d had sex.
-Since she’d connected to another human being.
+About how long since she’d connected to another human being.
 Maybe she never had.

 She tried and subsequently failed in epic fashion.
 Which meant dawn was breaking when she finally fell asleep.